emeibech/ai-tools/README.md

 ## Usage

 Although the app will run, it is only the frontend and will require a couple of things for it to actually be useful.
 First, you need to create a .env.local file and fill it with the values outlined in the .env.local.example.
 Now the hard part, you're going to need a server and a postgres db.
-You can clone my server [here](https://github.com/emeibech/express-server) and follow the instructions there.
+You can clone my server [here](https://github.com/emeibech/express-server) and follow the instructions.